* ZOOM Launch Event *

 Walking Bodies: Scores and Exchanges ~ 7.30pm (UK time) Wednesday 23rd June 2021

 Papers, Provocations, Actions from Walking’s New Movements, the Conference

-Helen Billinghurst, Claire Hind and Phil Smith
+edited by: Helen Billinghurst, Claire Hind and Phil Smith

 A curated collection of papers, provocations and actions from the

 ‘Walking’s New Movements’ conference held at the University of Plymouth in November 2019.